oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_auto_scale_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>A user-friendly name.
-Does not have to be unique, and it&#x27;s changeable.
+The name does not have to be unique, and it may be changed.
 Avoid entering confidential information.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">display_name_example</div>